Ronan Bennett: Work

 Bennett has published five novels and two non-fiction works.
-It was his third novel, The Catastrophist, that brought him into the public eye.
-This novel was set in the Belgian Congo just before independence, with the rise and fall of Patrice Lumumba.
+It was his third novel, The Catastrophist (1997), that brought him into the public eye.
+This novel is set in Congo, just before independence (1960), followed by the rise and fall of Patrice Lumumba.
+James Gilliespie, an Irish novelist and journalist finds himself in Leopoldville in pursuit of Inės, an Italian journalist who has fiercely chosen to report on the tribulations Lumumba faced to keep the Congo together and shield it from foreign interference.
+The novel loosely follows the historical events of 1960-61.
 Critics hailed the novel, which drew comparisons to Graham Greene, Joseph Conrad and John le Carré's African novel, The Constant Gardener.
 It was nominated for the Whitbread Award in 1998.
 Bennett's fourth novel, Havoc, in its Third Year, was published in 2004.
 It is a dark tale of Puritan fanaticism, set in a town in northern England in the 1630s, in the decade before the English Civil War.

-In 1990, Bennett was co-author of Stolen Years: before and after Guildford, the memoir of Paul Hill, one of the Guildford Four who were wrongfully convicted in 1975 for the Guildford and Woolwich pub bombings and imprisoned for 14 years.
+In 1990, Bennett was co-author of Stolen Years: Before and After Guildford, the memoir of Paul Hill, one of the Guildford Four who were wrongfully convicted in 1975 for the Guildford and Woolwich pub bombings and imprisoned for 14 years.
 Bennett has also written several acclaimed screenplays for film and television, among them The Hamburg Cell and the controversial Rebel Heart.
 He contributes regularly to the British and Irish press.

 In 2006, Bennett's novel Zugzwang, was published week-by-week in the British Sunday newspaper The Observer.
 The novel was written in weekly instalments with new chapters being submitted to the newspaper close to publication date.
 Each chapter was accompanied by illustrations by British artist Marc Quinn.